hicsail/origins-education-reform/README.md

     Parses an XML Directory and writes each XML file's Title/Author/Year of publication to a .txt file.
 It ignores XML documents whose chapter/text fields are empty.
 We're just using it to simplify the process of assigning years to documents, since the bulk of it will have to be done manually.
 The I/O is identical to XMLParsingScript.py above.

+* ``HT_Parsing.py``

+    Navigates the HT directories and extracts .txt files and their corresponding HTIDs.
+Then pairs each HTID with it's corresponding row in the HT CSV files and builds a Json file similar to those created by XMLParsingScript.py above.
+    *``-i input_files_folder_path``

+        Specify folder containing the HT directories/files (required).

+    *``-o output_files_folder_path``

+        Specify filepath to output directory (required).
+If the directory already exists, it will be overwritten.

+    *``-d Document Type``

+        Specify which type of documents are contained in the HT files (Fiction/Drama/Poetry).
+It will be used to populate the "Document Type" field in the Json files.

+    *``-c csv_file_path``

+        Specify path to the CSV file you will be using to populate each Json file's Author, Title, PubInfo, and Year fields. (required)
+        Make absolutely sure that the CSV file is UTF-8 encoded, or the script will fail.
+If you do not know which encoding your CSV file uses, then open it with Notepad++ or SublimeText (or some text editor that lets you change encodings) and switch the encoding of the file to UTF-8.

 ### Rsync Instructions:

 Install Pairtree for Perl: